ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/index.md

 See [Install Salesforce Indicators](../install-salesforce-indicators/) if you have not already installed Salesforce Indicators.

+{: .tip}
+>Salesforce Indicators at the moment is one Component - the Indicator Bundle.
+The Indicator Bundle requires setting up via Salesforce Custom Metadata Records.
+>We are currently working on a new UI which will make setup of the Indicator Bundle much easier, but it is still a while away.
+>We also have two new components planned - the Grid and the Panel.
+>See [Getting Involved with Salesforce Indicators](../getting-involved/) for more infomation.

 ## 1. Design your Salesforce Indicators model

 * Before creating your first **Indicator Bundle** or **Indicator Item** consider the data that will drive your indicators.